microsoft/node-api-dotnet/README-DEV.md

 ## Debugging
 With a debug build, the following environment variables trigger just-in-time debugging of the respective components:
- - `DEBUG_NODE_API_GENERATOR` - Debug the C# source-generator when it runs during the build.
+ - `NODE_API_DEBUG_GENERATOR=1` - Debug the C# source-generator or TS type-definitions generator when they runs during the build.
- - `DEBUG_NODE_API_RUNTIME` - Debug the .NET runtime host when it is loaded by JavaScript.
+ - `NODE_API_DEBUG_RUNTIME=1` - Debug the .NET runtime host when it is loaded by JavaScript.
 (Does not apply to AOT-compiled modules.)

-Also `TRACE_NODE_API_HOST` causes tracing information to be printed about the the process of loading the .NET host.
+Setting either of these variables to `1` causes the program to print a message to the console at startup and wait for a debugger to attach.
+Set to the string `vs` to use the VS JIT Debug dialog instead (requires Windows and a Visual Studio installation).

+## Tracing
+The following environment variables trigger verbose tracing to the console:
+ - `NODE_API_TRACE_HOST` - Trace messages about starting the native host and managed host and dynanically exporting .NET types from the managed host to JS.
+ - `NODE_API_TRACE_RUNTIME` - Trace all calls and callbacks across the JS/.NET boundary.
+Tracing works with both debug and release builds.

 ## Check/fix formatting
 PR builds will fail if formatting does not comply with settings in `.editorconfig`.